ThanhThien-dev/BEES-FrontEnd-Challenge/README.md

 - Error Handling: Displays a loading spinner while fetching data and shows an error message with a "Reload" button if the API request fails.

-- The app fetches user data from (https://mockapi.io/) (configured via NEXT_PUBLIC_API_URL) and transforms the response to fit the User type, adding a random status for each user.
+- The app fetches user data from (https://mockapi.io/) ([https://mockapi.io/projects/67ed29554387d9117bbc825e]) and transforms the response to fit the User type, adding a random status for each user.
 The UI is modular, with separate components for the table (UserTable), pagination (Pagination), and edit modal (EditUserModal), making the codebase easy to maintain and extend.

 ## Technologies Used in the Project